Last Man Standing: episode guide

 Cameron continues to support Zoe over in New Zealand, despite his less than warm welcome from her family.
 Adam discovers another side to the girl from the gym while Bruno finds himself well and truly entrenched in coupledom.

-Guest Starring: Jesse Griffin as Chich, Callie Gray as Phoebe Gray, Susan Godfrey as Nurse Barton, Clare Powell as Lauren Worthington, Craig Beamer as Marcus Collins, Dave Lawson as Dickwood, Kate Lister as Female shopper, Nathan Godkin as Lemmo, Chilwin Soh as Waiter, Matt Derrick as Gary, Corin McConnell as Male shopper, Robin Kora as Brett Hesketh, Barry Te Hira as Rawiri Panoho, Vanessa Rae as Tish Panoho, Darcy-Ray Flavell-Hudson as Anaru Panoho, Glen Drake as Luke Clements, Teina Teres as Tamati Panoho
+Guest Starring: Jesse Griffin as Chich, Callie Gray as Phoebe Gray, Susan Godfrey as Nurse Barton, Clare Powell as Lauren Worthington, Craig Beamer as Marcus Collins, Dave Lawson as Dickwood, Kate Lister as Female shopper, Nathan Godkin as Lemmo, Chilwin Soh as Waiter, Matt Derrick as Gary, Corin McConnell as Male shopper, Robin Kora as Brett Hesketh, Barry Te Hira as Rawiri Panoho, Vanessa Rare as Tish Panoho, Glen Drake as Luke Clements, Darcy-Ray Flavell-Hudson as Anaru Panoho, Teina Teres as Tamati Panoho

 Episode 21